Recognize that advising is a continuous process with an accumulation of personal contacts.

-- Be proactive, especially with first and second year students, initiating contact.
+Be proactive and initiate contact, especially with first and second year students.
 Checking in periodically with first-year advisees is very important.

-- Be informed about college requirements and curricula including the major, Gen Ed and International Programs.
+Be informed about college requirements and curricula including the major, Common Curriculum, and International Programs.
 Advisors of undeclared majors should also have a good knowledge of the curricula of other departments.

 Be able to explain Union College policies, regulations and procedures.